BratishkaErik/zig-ebuilder/README.md

 ## Usage

-Needs latest master commit version of Zig to compile (tested with `0.14.0-dev.3460+6d29ef0ba`), but can be used with 0.13 too at runtime.
+For compilation you need Zig 0.14 .

+For using at runtime you can use Zig 0.13, 0.14 or latest master commit (tested with `0.15.0-dev.2+79460d4a3`).

 ```console
 $ zig build